111: Moon Zero Two

 A setup like that is bound to scare off trick-or-treaters.

-The Halloween practice of trick-or-treating—children going door-to-door dressed up and asking for food or candy—is a concept dating back to the Middle Ages, but in the modern era, it first appears in print in 1895 Scotland, where it was called “guising.”
+The Halloween practice of trick-or-treating—children going door-to-door dressed up and asking for food or candy—dates back to the Middle Ages, when it was called “souling.”
+In the modern era, it first appears in print in 1895 Scotland, where it was called “guising.”
 In 1911, it was mentioned in Alberta, Canada, and then in 1920, it was referred to in Chicago.
 Thanks to the “Baby Boom,” trick-or-treating caught on in neighborhoods across the U.S. after World War II.

 Oh, him.
 He’s always there.
 It’s a space lawn jockey.
-Everyone’s got one at the end of their driveway.
+Everyone’s got 'em at the end of their driveway.

 See this?
 It’s his Nintendo.
 He would’ve wanted me to have it.
-If I had known him.
+Well, if he'd've known me.
 I’m keeping it.

 The Nintendo Entertainment System was a home video game console that debuted in 1985.
 It revitalized and revolutionized the home gaming industry after the gluttonous crash of 1983 (a.k.a.
 “The Atari Debacle”).
 The NES was followed in 1990 by the Super Nintendo Entertainment System (SNES), the Nintendo 64 (N64) in 1996, the Nintendo GameCube in 2001, and the Nintendo Wii in 2006.
 Nintendo also produced the Gameboy (released in 1989) and the DS (released in 2004) portable gaming devices, two of the best-selling video game systems ever.